Where I’m At; a monthly update of what I’ve been up to, site news, and where I’m going next.

 Photo via Instagram.

 I’ve been contacting sites that have an interest in maps and railways, but some news features have come organically.
 I wrote a post for The Diplomat, and that article was picked up by The New York Times in their daily Asia Briefing.
 While they linked to The Diplomat, it does mention me and Nomadic Notes, so I can now add “as seen in the New York Times.”
+All new train posts will also be added to the Southeast Asia railways page.

 I haven’t been doing much travel as I am still recovering from my back injury.
 I was due to go to Australia for Christmas but I have cancelled the trip as I am not ready for an eight hour flight yet.
 It’s been a life-changing injury and I have to adopt to this new reality.